opsdroid/opsdroid/docs/quickstart.md

 To set our trigger we decorate that method with `match_regex`.
 This means that every message that comes from Slack will be compared with that [regular expression](https://en.wikipedia.org/wiki/Regular_expression), and if it is a match the method will be called.

 We then respond to the event with the string `"pong"`.
-By sending a string here this will result in the bot sending a message back.
+By sending a string here this will result in the bot sending a message back to Slack.

 There are many [event types](../skills/events) which can be matched and responded with, and many more [complex matchers](../skills/matchers/index) for triggering skills.